Chapter 1 : Prologue

 I jump, and the book slips out of my hands.
 It falls to the floor with a bang that echoes around the near-empty library.
 I quickly kneel down and pick up the book, turning it back to the page I’ve just seen.
 My heart beats very quickly as I look down at the neatly labeled diagram of a werewolf.
 The evil looking yellow eyes, the arched back, the long fangs… That was definitely the creature I saw last night, the creature that almost killed me.

 I jump and whorl around again.
 Remus Lupin is standing beside me, looking over my shoulder at the book in my hands.

 “I see you’re interested in werewolves,” he says lightly.

 I blink at him, open-mouthed.
 “Er…Yes.”

-nice to me before – he’s a Prefect, too, after all – but I’d always thought that he shared the other Marauders’ obvious disdain for me.
+I shrug, wondering why he’s suddenly being so nice to me.
+Not that he’s ever been outwardly cruel to me – he’s a Prefect, too, after all – but I always assumed that he shared the other Marauders’ obvious dislike for me.

 “Sirius can be a little immature at times,” says Remus good-naturedly.

-“Tell me about it,” I mutter under my breath.
+“Tell me about it,” I mutter.

 I shake my head suspiciously.
 Is he going to try to poison me?